Perception-aware Planning for Quadrotor Flight in Unknown and Feature-limited Environments: Introduction

 \section{Introduction}

-Visual-inertial odometry (VIO) has been a popular method for state estimation of unmanned aerial vehicles (UAVs) due to its lightweight and low-power characteristics.
+Visual-inertial odometry (VIO) has been a popular method for state estimation of unmanned aerial vehicles (UAVs).
 However, even well-established methods \cite{qin2019general,campos2021orb}, struggle in feature-scarce conditions such as textureless surfaces and low light.
 To mitigate localization failures, researchers have carried out numerous studies of \textit{perception-aware planning}, incorporating perception constraints into trajectory generation to enhance localizability.

 Although traditional perception-aware planners perform well with prior environmental knowledge, such as feature and obstacle locations, they face significant limitations in previously unknown environments with sparse localization features.
 Firstly, current methods lack a systematic mechanism to allocate perception resources among environmental information properly.
 Many UAVs typically have a restricted field of view (FOV).
 When navigating through such environments, they must simultaneously track visual features for localization and observe unknown regions to progress towards a distant goal.
 However, existing methods usually prioritize localizability by maximizing feature-related information.
 As a result, the UAV's FOV can be severely restricted by the visual features, making it difficult to observe unknown areas and navigate forward.
 Moreover, this over-emphasis on features may cause the UAV to overlook obstacles along its flight path, leading to potential collisions.
 Secondly, there is a lack of a computationally efficient way to integrate incrementally discovered features and unknown regions into trajectory planning.
 To assess the localization quality of a single pose, the visibility of numerous features needs to be evaluated, and this process must be repeated multiple times in trajectory planning, which incurs significant computation.
 This is unfavorable for navigation in unknown environments that require frequent replanning.